How to design an open plan kitchen extension, according to the experts

 Zoning and flow

 "The key is to create defined zones within the space and add ‘nooks or soft spaces which allow for rest and relaxation.
 It’s also crucial that the space emanates these zones in a coherent way – so that it is clear which part you are in.
+"For instance," he adds, "you don’t want to feel like you are still in the kitchen/cooking space when you’re relaxing and chatting with friends after dinner.

 "Ensuring every zone within the overall space has a specific function is also key to avoid creating areas or surfaces that serve no purpose at all," adds Nathan.
 "These will either not be used and become wasted space or turn into dumping grounds for clutter."

 "Starting with zoning also helps you to make sense of the feel of the room in the initial stages," says Nathan.
-"Once you have ascertained which parts function for which purposes, you can build an intended feel or vibe around each one and then grow these with chosen colours, lighting, and materials to create these – and to create that definition."
+"Once you have ascertained which parts function for which purposes, you can build an intended feel or vibe around each one and then grow these with chosen colours, lighting design, and materials to create these – and to create that definition."

 Whether your kitchen layout ideas comprise kitchen lounge ideas or kitchen diner ideas, a practical and aesthetic flow are integral to ensuring your space meets your need.
 This can be as simple as adding curves to larger items such as a kitchen island to make the space seem more fluid.